-In light of new information about Chronic Traumatic Encephalopathy (CTE), we are especially concerned about the long-term effects from head injuries as a result of either concussive or repeated subconcussive hits.
-We strongly recommend anyone participating in pro wrestling or considering training for pro wrestling obtains a good understanding of the risks of head injuries as well as the long-term effects related to CTE.
+We are especially concerned about the long-term effects from head injuries as a result of either concussive or repeated subconcussive hits.
+We strongly recommend anyone participating in pro wrestling or considering training for pro wrestling obtains a good understanding of the risks of head injuries as well as the long-term effects related to Chronic Traumatic Encephalopathy (CTE).
 We urge you to read more about CTE from sources like the Concussion Legacy Foundation and Boston University.

 We strongly recommend you see your doctor before participating in this trial, or beginning any training with us whatsoever, to determine whether you are healthy enough for vigorous physical exercise such as pro wrestling training.